 Recruitment consultancies will often accept applications from those without recruitment industry experience as long as they demonstrate the right combination of skills and personal qualities.

 Almost 100,000 people work in recruitment consultancy.
 The industry provides services to all business sectors, including IT, teaching, finance, engineering and logistics.
+Get some tips on how to find a job.

-Employers range from national and international recruitment agencies, to small local firms and from specialist sector-specific agencies, to those that recruit for many sectors.
+Employers range from national and international recruitment agencies to small local firms, and from specialist sector-specific agencies to those that recruit for many sectors.

-Large consultancies, such as Adecco, Randstad and Michael Page, have branches worldwide and cover a range of sectors including marketing, accounting and secretarial and IT.
+Large consultancies, such as Adecco, Randstad and Michael Page have branches worldwide and cover a range of sectors including marketing, accounting and secretarial and IT.

 Look for job vacancies at: